-Sanctions are restrictive measures imposed pursuant to international public law.
+Sanctions are restrictive measures imposed pursuant to public international law.

 Sanctions are imposed by an international organisation or a state and are applicable against natural or legal persons or other identifiable subjects.